jamesxdigital/jamesxdigital.com/emojilibrary/index.md

 ---

-### Every emoji from Twitter, Apple, Facebook and Google now available in 1-Click 👏
+### Every emoji from Twitter, OpenMoji, Google now available in 1-Click 👏

 ![Emoji Library Sets]({{ site.baseurl }}/images/2022/09/emoji_branding_import-min.jpg#right)

-Choose from over `14,000` official emojis to add to your After Effects project with just the click of a button.
+Choose from over `9,000` open source emojis to add to your After Effects project with just the click of a button.

 Each emoji set supports the latest Unicode Version `14.0`.

 <div class="entry-content"><span class="clear"></span></div>